Jennifer Elston Lafata

 She enjoys mentoring students and trainees and has served as co-leader for the NCI-sponsored Cancer Research Network’s Scholar Program, a 26-month intensive training program designed to facilitate practice-integrated research among early-stage scientists.

 In addition to her faculty roles, she currently serves as an Associate Director in the UNC Institute for Healthcare Quality Improvement, and co-lead of the UNC Cancer Care Quality Initiative.
 In these roles, she works closely with members of UNC Health to coach and support quality improvement initiatives and the development of infrastructure for an Oncology Care Population Management System.
+The latter includes developing EHR-integrated risk stratification and monitoring systems for patients receiving chemotherapy.

 Dr. Lafata is a graduate of the University of North Carolina at Chapel Hill and the University of Michigan in Ann Arbor.
 She received her doctorate in health services management and policy from the School of Public Health at the University of Michigan in Ann Arbor.